CURES Act Interoperability Rules

 So patients have easier access to their own health information.

 The government continues to seek to make health data accessible and available to patients through different formats, including smartphones and web portals.
-The new data-sharing regulations going into effect April 5, 2021 are intended by the federal Office of the National Coordinator for Health Information Technology (ONC) to lay the groundwork for patients to have easier access to --and control of--their health information.
-The ONC states that patients should be able to access their health information from an app of their choice in a fully automated, low-cost manner.
+The new data-sharing regulations went into effect with a limited definition of Electronic Health Information (EHI) April 5, 2021.
+After October 6, 2022, all EHI are subject to these regulations.
+These regulations are intended by ONC to lay the groundwork for patients to have easier access to --and control of--their health information.
+ONC states that patients should be able to access their health information from an app of their choice in a fully automated, low-cost manner.

-The ONC’s rule requires all physicians to make their office notes, laboratory results, and other diagnostic reports available to patients as soon as the physician’s office receives an electronic copy.
+ONC’s rule requires all physicians to make their office notes, lab results, and other diagnostic reports available to patients as soon as the physician’s office receives an electronic copy.
 Decisions about delaying release of data is generally a decision of the ordering clinician in the context of their relationship with the patient.
-The rules have exceptions on a case-by-case basis for protecting patient privacy and security, but specifically does not allow for blanket exceptions.
+The rules have exceptions on a case by case basis for protecting patient privacy and security, but specifically does not allow for blanket exceptions.

-The implications for pathologists are that test results should be shared as soon as they are finalized--generally with the ordering clinician and/or through a patient portal for direct patient testing.
-Thus, current reporting from LIS to the ordering systems with reasonable turnaround time should satisfy the requirements without a need to change or add data elements.
+The implications for pathologists are that test results should be shared are soon as they are finalized--generally with the ordering clinician and/or through a patient portal for direct patient testing.
+Thus, current reporting from laboratory information systems (LIS) to the ordering systems with reasonable turnaround time should satisfy the requirements without a need to change or add data elements.